- …

 A new sash was presented by Mr W Brunton of ELSS to Provost Stuart M Roberts on the Appointment Night.
 Representing the ELSS at the presentation was Mrs Bet Denham.

-(Colours authenticated by the Lord Lyon)
+(Sash colours authenticated by the Lord Lion)

 1980